Freddy Reiber

 For things that I think are cool, but don't really fit any of the above, I also maintain a page that is available here!

-Finally, here is my social media and contact information.
-Note that these communities are often connected with my hobbies or academic interests.
-Also I have done my best to update Goodreads and BGG, but the lists are not complete.
+Finally, Here is a collection of my social media and contact information.
+These communities are often connected with my hobbies or academic interests, and I do my best to to keep them updated.
+However, I am more active on some of these platforms over others.